chuksemmanuel/labs/README.md

-# Superbase lab
+# Supabase lab

-This lab explores using [Superbase](https://supabase.com/) as a Backend.
+This lab explores using [Supabase](https://supabase.com/) as a Backend.

 ## ✅ Goals

-- Learn superbase
+- Learn supabase
-- Explore database schema
-- Explore authentication and role based authorization
+- Explore supabase database, Authtentication, and RLS
-- Integrate superbase with React
+- Integrate supabase with React